mgroves/GtkSignage/README.md

 A: I think my system provides a much more manageable interface and platform, and doesn't rely on chromium, which can be quite a heavy process.
 GTK WebView only relies on WebKit.

 **Q: Why did you do (weird thing in Python)?**
 A: I'm not a Python developer.
-This was mostly developed with an AI coding assistant.
+This was mostly developed with AI coding assistants.
 I'm open to suggestions, and please don't assume I know beans about Python, Python ecosystem, or Python idioms.

 **Q: How do I ssh into the Raspberry Pi after install?
 I get a message "Only console users are allowed to run the X server"**
 A: `ssh -t username@host "bash --noprofile --norc"` should do it.